ChiragBhatt-QA/Automation-Practical/README.md

-# Kanaаa OTP Authentication QA Practical
+# Kanaа OTP Authentication QA Practical

 Playwright starter for the Kanaаa storefront authentication assignment.